ryanimel/wpcandy-theme/README.md

-wpcandy-theme
+WPCandy Theme
 =============

-The theme used at WPCandy.com.
+The WordPress theme used at WPCandy.com.